Cray-HPE/docs-uan/docs/portal/developer-portal/advanced/Enabling_K3s.md

 ### Overview
 The overall component flow for replicating containerized environments for End-Users on UANs is as follows:
-- A user uses `ssh` to initiate a connection the HAProxy load-balancer running in K3s.
+1. A user uses `ssh` to initiate a connection to the HAProxy load-balancer running in K3s.
-- HAProxy, using the configured load balancing algorithms, will forward the SSH connection to an instance of `sshd`
+1. HAProxy, using the configured load balancing algorithms, will forward the SSH connection to an instance of `sshd` running on a UAN.
-- `sshd`, running on a UAN via systemd, will initiate a rootless podman container as the user using the `ForceCommand` configuration.
+1. `sshd`, running on a UAN via systemd, will initiate a rootless podman container as the user using the `ForceCommand` configuration.
-- The user is placed in a podman container for an interactive session, or their `SSH_ORIGINAL_COMMAND` is run in the container.
+1. The user is placed in a podman container for an interactive session, or their `SSH_ORIGINAL_COMMAND` is run in the container.
-- When the user disconnects, the podman process exits, and the container is removed.
+1. When the user disconnects, the podman process exits, and the container is removed.

 There are alternate configurations of podman that would allow for different workflows, for example, the main pid of the container could be long running, to facilitate easier reentry to the container on subsequent logins.